klaasnicolaas/home-assistant-glow/Readme.md

 ### Diagrams

-How everything is connected together.
+In the tables below you will find more information, about how to connect the various components.

 #### Photodiode

+How the photodiode is connected to the ESP board of your choice.

 | PHOTODIODE | ESP32        | D1 mini / ESP8266 |
 |------------|--------------|-------------------|